WICG/serial/EXPLAINER_BLUETOOTH.md

 1. Bluetooth devices that expose a serial interface using the standard Serial Port service are supported by some platforms but the experience is inconsistent without explicit support from the Web Serial API.
-2. Devices may implement the Serial Port Profile without using the standard Serial Port service.
+2. Devices may implement an RFCOMM serial service without using the standard Serial Port service.
 Explicit support from the Web Serial API is needed for these devices.
 3. Consumers and device manufacturers that augment existing wired serial devices